pkardas/notes/books/fundamentals-of-architecture.md

 - Request-Based - for well-structured, data-driven requests (e.g. retrieving customer profile data).
 - Event-Based - for flexible, action-based events that require high level of responsiveness and scale, with complex and dynamic processing.

+## Chapter 15: Space-Driven Architecture Style

+In any high-volume application with a large concurrent load, the database will become a bottleneck, regardless of used caching technologies.

+The space-based architecture style is specifically designed to address problems involving high scalability, elasticity, and high concurrency issues.

+_Tuple space_ - the technique of using multiple parallel processors communicating through shared memory.

+High scalability, elasticity, and performance are achieved by removing the central database and leveraging replicated in-memory data grids.
+Application data is kept in memory and replicated among all active processing units.

+Several architecture components that make up a space-based architecture:

+- processing unit: containing the application code
+    - single or multiple processing units
+    - contains in-memory data grid and replication engine usually implemented using: Hazelcast, Apache Ignite, Oracle Coherence
+- virtualized middleware: used to manage and coordinate the processing units
+    - handles the infrastructure concerns (data sync, request handling)
+    - made of:
+        - messaging grid - manages input request and session state, determines which active processing components are available to receive the requests and forwards to one of those processing units (usually implemented using HA Proxy and Nginx)
+        - data grid - implemented within the processing units as a replicated cache
+        - processing grid - (optional component) manages orchestrated request processing when there are multiple processing units involved in a single business request
+        - deployment manager - monitors response times and user loads, starts up new processing units when load increases, and shuts down when the load decreases
+- data pumps: used to synchronously send updated data to the database
+    - is a way of sending data to another processor which then updates data in a database
+    - always asynchronous, provide eventual consistency
+    - when a processing unit receives a request and updates its cache, that processing unit becomes the owner of teh update and is responsible for sending that update through the data pump so that the database can be updated eventually
+    - implemented using messaging; messages usually contain the new data values (diff)
+- data writers: used to perform the updates from the data pumps
+    - accept messages from a data pump and updates the database with the information contained in the message
+- data readers: used to read database data and deliver it to processing units upon startup
+    - responsible for reading data from the database and sending it to the processing units via reverse data pump
+    - invoked in one of 3 situations:
+        - a crash of all processing unit instances of the same named cache
+        - a redeployment of all processing units within the same named cache
+        - retrieving archive data not contained in the replicated cache

+Data collision - occurs when data is updated in one cache instance A, and during replication to another cache instance B, the same data is updated by that cache B.The local update to B will be overridden by the old data from cache A, cache A will be overridden by cache B. Data Collision Rate factors: latency, number of instances, cache size.

+_Distributed cache_ - better data consistency. _Replicated cache_ - better performance and fault tolerance.

+Example usages of space-based architecture: well suited for applications that experience high spikes in user or request volume and apps that have throughput excess of 10k concurrent users - online concert ticketing systems, online auction systems.